Téji Savanier

+Formed at Montpellier, where he only made the reserve team in his first spell, he began his professional career at Arles-Avignon in Ligue 2.
+In 2015 he joined Nîmes, where he won promotion and played in Ligue 1 in the 2018–19 season.
+Savanier then returned to Montpellier for a club-record fee of €10 million, later becoming the team's captain.

+Savanier represented the France Olympic team at the 2020 games.

 Club career

 Early career

 Formed at his hometown club Montpellier, Savanier had only played for the reserve team when in 2011 he joined Arles-Avignon of Ligue 2.
 His first professional goal was his only of that season, opening a 3–0 home win over Lens on 24 September.

 Nîmes

 In August 2015, Savanier moved to fellow Ligue 2 club Nîmes on a one-year deal with a clause allowing a second season.
 Two years later, he extended his link until 2020.
 In 2017–18, he helped the Crocodiles to second place and promotion to Ligue 1 for the first time since 1993.
 He and teammates Umut Bozok and Rachid Alioui made the league's Team of the Year at the Trophées UNFP du football.

 In 2018–19, his debut top-flight season, Savanier helped Nîmes come 9th.
 He led the league in assists with 14, ahead of Ángel Di María and Nicolas Pépé on 11 each, and surpassed only by Eden Hazard (15) in Europe's five largest leagues.
 Near the start of the season he was involved in a controversy in a 4–2 home loss to Paris Saint-Germain in which he was sent off for a foul on Kylian Mbappé, who was also given a red card for pushing him in retaliation.